Ravenglass (R&ER) railway station

-Ravenglass Heritage Railway Station is the Western terminus of the Ravenglass and Eskdale Railway.
-It is situated to the east of Ravenglass main line railway station, which is on the Cumbrian Coast Line.
+Ravenglass Heritage Railway Station is the western terminus of the Ravenglass and Eskdale Railway.
+It is to the east of Ravenglass main line railway station, which is on the Cumbrian Coast Line.
 The facilities at the railway station include toilets, under-cover platforms, booking office and café.
 The railway station complex incorporates 2 locomotive sheds, a carriage shed, a signal box, managerial offices and 2 camping coaches; along with the railway station itself.